-This Neapolitan recipe for Ziti pasta with Italian lardo is another recipe that originated in what the Italians call ‘la cucina povera’ (the kitchen of the poor) .
-Today, these foods not only continue to be an important part of traditional regional cooking but are sought after and served in even the best restaurants!
+This Neapolitan recipe for ziti pasta with Italian lardo is another recipe that originated in what the Italians call ‘la cucina povera’ (the kitchen of the poor) Today, these dishes not only continue to be an important part of traditional regional cooking but are sought after and served in even the best restaurants!
 The main ingredient of this recipe, lardo, has become a much appreciated gourmet delicacy.

 In the past, rural traditions and necessity made it important for the peasant and farming populations not to waste anything.
 Families who had pigs would slaughter them in the late summer/early autumn and preserve every part of the animal to see the family through the cold winter months.
 In fact, there is a well-known Italian expression ‘del maiale non si butta via niente’ – one throws nothing away from the pig!

 Throwing nothing away also meant making use of the pig fat or lard.
 There are two kinds of Italian lard; lardo and strutto.
 The latter is rendered pig fat which was, and still is, used for cooking (instead of oil) and making pastry (instead of butter).
-Lardo, on the other hand, is pig back fat which has been cured in various ways and is eaten on bread or added to recipes such as this one for ziti pasta with Italian lardo, known in Campania as ‘ziti lardiati’.
+Lardo, on the other hand, is pig back fat which has been cured in various ways.
+Italians eat it on bread or add it to recipes such as this one for ziti pasta with Italian lardo, known in Campania as ‘ziti lardiati’.

 In the old days, farming families made their own lardo by preserving the back fat in salt.
-This lard was very useful because it is very calorific and, therefore, helped the farmers get the calories they needed for all the physical work they did in the fields.
-By storing the lardo in salt, people could use it at all times of the year, but it was especially popular in the winter.
+This lardo was very useful because it is very calorific and, therefore, helped the farmers get the calories they needed for all the physical work they did in the fields.
+By storing the lardo in salt, people could use it at all times of the year.
+But, it was especially popular in the winter.

 Obviously this tradition is less common now.
 However, there are types of lardo which continue to be produced and are much loved here and even considered a delicacy.

 The two most famous types of lardo are Lardo di Colonnata and Lardo di Arnad.
 The first type has been made almost the same way since Roman times.
-It comes from the small village of Colonnata near the Carrara marble quarries in Tuscany and was originally said to have been made as food for the quarry men.
-Amazingly enough, the pork back fat is preserved in Carrara marble basins called ‘conche’.
-(Carrara is the marble Michelangelo used to make his statue of ‘David’ and it has also been used in many other famous works of art and buildings all over the world since Roman times)
+It comes from the small village of Colonnata near the Carrara marble quarries in Tuscany.
+It was originally said to have been food for the quarry men.

 Lardo di Arnad comes from the village of Arnad in the Aosta valley and is made in a different way.
 This lardo is aged in wooden tanks called ‘doils’ for a period of at least three months.
 It is flavored with a mixture of aromas composed of juniper, bay leaves, nutmeg, sage and rosemary.
 The back fat has to come from a pig with a minimum weight of 160 kg and aged no less than 9 months.
 In addition, the animal has to be bred in Val D’Aosta or in four other regions: Emilia Romagna, Piedmont, Lombardy and Veneto.
 Since 1996, lardo di Arnad is the only lard in Europe that can boast the DOP (Protected Designation of Origin) certification.